Jeremy-Chopin/FASSEG-instances/README.md

 ## Dataset

-We propose to differentiate between certain elements of the human face such as the eyes (e.g. right eye - left eye).
+We propose to differentiate certain elements of the human face such as the eyes (for example right eye - left eye).

-The images contains value un the interval [0,8] where :
+The images contain values in the interval [0,8] where :
 - 0: background
 - 1: hair
 - 2: face